dronelektron/sm-afk-manager/README.md

 # AFK manager

-Allows you to manage players who are inactive
+Allows you to manage inactive players

 ### Supported Games